Desarrangements revisited: statistics and pattern avoidance: Counting desarrangements by statistics

 We note that Gessel's ``hook factorization'' \cite{Gessel1991} provides a refinement of Foata and Han's pixed factorization, and we may equivalently define pixed points to be the letters in the first factor of the hook factorization.
 However, we will not need the hook factorization for our present work.

 One may hope that the pixed factorization can be used to prove results analogous to (\ref{e-PD}) but for other statistics.
 However, this can be done only if prepending an increasing sequence to a desarrangement changes the statistic value in a manageable way, which is the case for the $\val$ statistic (as the number of valleys is unchanged) but is not true in general.
 For example, prepending an increasing sequence $\iota$ to a desarrangement $\delta$ may either add one to the number of peaks or leave it unchanged, and this depends on whether the last letter of $\iota$ is greater than the first letter of $\delta$ (along with the lengths of $\iota$ and $\delta$).
-Nonetheless, we can prove our formula for $D^{\pk}(t,x)$ by considering another statistic, closely related to valleys, which also behaves nicely with respect to the pixed factorization. \begin{proof}[Proof of Theorem \ref{t-pkval} \textup{(}a\textup{)}] Let us call $i\in\{2,3,\dots,n\}$ a \textit{right valley} of $\pi\in\mathfrak{S}_{n}$ if either $i$ is a valley of $\pi$, or if $i=n$ and $\pi_{n-1}>\pi_{n}$.
-Let $\rval(\pi)$ denote the number of right valleys of $\pi$, and let
+Nonetheless, we can prove our formula for $D^{\pk}(t,x)$ by considering another statistic, closely related to valleys, which also behaves nicely with respect to the pixed factorization.